ryuz-eng/WoundCare-AI/README.md

 This is a **research prototype** for educational purposes.

 ** Not approved for clinical deployment**
-- No FDA/CE approval
 - No clinical validation with practitioners
-- No IRB approval for patient use

 **Clinical deployment requires:**
 - Institutional review board approval